-To help unpick this I spoke with executive coach Julia Whitney.
+With our next group coaching programme due to begin in the new year, I spoke with executive coach Julia Whitney to help unpick this.
 She's led our Leading Design retreats and runs our popular Group Executive Coaching Programmes so she was the perfect person to talk to.

 Julia explained that there is an important difference between coaching and mentoring.
 A trainer or mentor will often tell you what to do and how to do it.
 A coach, on the other hand, serves as your thinking partner.